FREQUENTLY ASKED QUESTIONS ABOUT FREE AND REDUCED PRICE SCHOOL MEALS

 • Children participating in their school’s Head Start program are eligible for free meals.

-• Children who meet the definition of homeless, runaway, or migrant are eligible for free meals.
+• Children who meet the definition of homeless, runaway or, migrant (farmworker) are eligible for free meals.

 • Children may receive free or reduced price meals if your household’s income is within the limits on the Federal Income Eligibility Guidelines.
 Your children may qualify for free or reduced price meals if your household income falls at or below the limits on this chart.

 FEDERAL INCOME CHART

 2. HOW DO I KNOW IF MY CHILDREN QUALIFY AS HOMELESS, MIGRANT (FARM WORKER), OR RUNAWAY?
 Do the members of your household lack a permanent address?
 Are you staying together in a shelter, hotel, or other temporary housing arrangement?
 Does your family relocate on a seasonal basis?
 Are any children living with you who have chosen to leave their prior family or household?
 If you believe children in your household meet these descriptions and haven’t been told your children will get free meals, please call the homeless liaison at 714- 730-7301 ext 326

 3. DO I NEED TO FILL OUT AN APPLICATION FOR EACH CHILD?
 No. Use one Free and Reduced Price School Meals Application for all students in your household.
 We cannot approve an application that is not complete, so be sure to fill out all required information.
 Return the completed application to your school or the District Office.
 Online applications are also available at http://tustin.healtheliving.net/